 44.

-Figure 89: Subducting Plate.
-Pressure inside the earth increases with depth.
-So, if one tried to depress a plate 30 miles or more below another plate, tremendous upward pressure from below would quickly prevent that much depression.
-Consequently, subduction—necessary for plate tectonics—could not begin, even if the plate were colder and, therefore, denser.
+Figure 16: Subducting Plate.
+Pressure inside the Earth increases with depth.
+If one tried to depress a plate 30 miles or more below another plate, the growing upward pressure from below would quickly stop that depression long before 30 miles of depth was reached.
+So, subduction—necessary for plate tectonics—could not begin, even if the plate were colder and, therefore, denser, and even if rock stresses, including friction, were zero.

 45.